 She earned her Master’s degree (2022) and Bachelor’s degree (2019) in Psychology at Comenius University in Bratislava, Slovakia.
-Her Master’s thesis examined university students’ perceptions of SARS-CoV-2 vaccination in Slovakia using a qualitative approach, while her Bachelor’s thesis investigated the effectiveness of an intervention aimed at helping secondary school students distinguish between trustworthy and untrustworthy news.
+Her Master’s thesis examined university students’ perceptions of SARS-CoV-2 vaccination in Slovakia using a qualitative approach, while her Bachelor’s thesis investigated the effectiveness of an intervention designed to help secondary school students distinguish between trustworthy and untrustworthy news.

-During her studies, she gained academic experience as a research and teaching assistant at Comenius University in Bratislava and at the Slovak Academy of Sciences.
-She is currently involved in the National Project DiTEdu (NCDTV) as part of the Prevention and Digital Well-being Team.
+During her studies, she worked as a research and teaching assistant at Comenius University and the Slovak Academy of Sciences.
+She is currently part of the Prevention and Digital Well-being Team within the National Project DiTEdu (NCDTV), where she contributes to research and delivers workshops for teachers focused on digital wellbeing and prevention of psychopathological phenomena in schools.

 Email: maria.lesickova@upjs.sk